 Before a Hurricane

-- Make a plan.
-When emergency strikes it is important that you and your family have a plan in case you get separated.
+- Make a plan: When an emergency strikes, you and your family must have a plan in case you get separated.
 Agree on a common meeting place that is easy to find and a method of contact.
+Additionally, you'll want to know the safest place to hunker down during the storm, so stake out a location away from any windows when you arrive where you can take shelter.

-- Create a disaster kit.
-This should consist of water (one gallon per person per day for three days for all uses), three days worth of food, batteries, flashlights, first aid kit, cell phone with back up charger, help whistle, garbage bags, pliers, a manual can opener, and any critical medications.
+- Create a disaster kit: Whether you're visiting a hurricane-prone area or you live there, you should prepare a disaster kit in case of a sudden storm.
+This should consist of water (1 gallon per person per day for three days), three days worth of food, batteries, flashlights, a first aid kit, a cell phone with back up charger, a help whistle, garbage bags, pliers, a manual can opener, and any critical medications.
 Your valuable documents should be tucked away in a waterproof container as well.

-- Fill all your gas tanks.
-This should be done as soon as possible because gas is usually one of the first things to run out of before a hurricane.
+- Fill all of your gas tanks: This should be done as soon as possible because gas is usually one of the first things to run out before a hurricane.

-If you live in a sound structure outside of an evacuation area and do not live in a mobile home, stay home and take these precaution:
+If you live in or are staying in a sound structure outside of an evacuation area and do not live in a mobile home, stay home, and take these precautions:

-- Make sure your windows are protected and your home is secured.
-This may mean putting up hurricane shutters, which should be done in the days prior to a hurricane coming.
+- Make sure your windows are protected, and your home is secured.
+This may mean putting up hurricane shutters, which should be done in the days before a hurricane is coming.
 This also includes tying down or taking in any outdoor furniture, garbage cans, outdoor decor, or lawn supplies that can blow away during heavy winds.

-- Know your property's elevation level.
-This will help you in determining if your home is flood- prone and can help you prepare for storm surge or tidal flooding.
+- Use a website or app to determine the elevation of the property where you're staying.
+This will help you determine if your home is flood-prone and can help you prepare for storm surge or tidal flooding by placing sandbags around the perimeter of your home.

 During a Hurricane

-During the storm, howling winds, driving rain, and the threat of tornadoes make riding out a hurricane a scary ordeal.
+During the storm, howling winds, driving rain, and the threat of tornadoes can make riding out a hurricane scary.
 Follow these tips for staying safe in your home during a hurricane:

 - Stay inside and away from windows, skylights, and glass doors.
-Find a safe area in your home (an interior room, a closet or bathroom on the lower level).
+Find a safe area in your home (an interior room like a closet or bathroom on the lower level).

 - If flooding threatens your home, turn off electricity at the main breaker.